Alfred Adler: Personal life

 During his college years, he had become attached to a group of socialist students, among which he had found his wife-to-be, Raissa Timofeyewna Epstein, an intellectual and social activist from Russia studying in Vienna.
 Because Raissa was a militant socialist, she had a large impact on Adler's early publications and ultimately his theory of personality.
 They married in 1897 and had four children, two of whom, his daughter Alexandra and his son Kurt, became psychiatrists.
-Their children were writer, psychiatrist and Socialist activist Alexandra Adler; psychiatrist Kurt Adler; writer and activist Valentine Adler; and Cornelia "Nelly" Adler.
-Raissa, Adler's wife, died at 89 in New York City on April 21, 1962.
+Their children were writer, psychiatrist, and socialist activist Alexandra Adler; psychiatrist Kurt Adler; writer and activist Valentine Adler; and Cornelia "Nelly" Adler.
+Raissa, Adler's wife, died at age 89 in New York City on April 21, 1962.

 Author and journalist Margot Adler (1946–2014) was Adler's granddaughter.

 Death and cremation

 Adler died from a heart attack in 1937 in Aberdeen, Scotland, during a lecture tour.
 While walking down a street, Adler was seen to collapse and lie motionless on the pavement.
 As a man ran over to him and loosened his collar, Adler mumbled "Kurt", the name of his son, and died.
 The autopsy performed determined his death was caused by a degeneration of the heart muscle.

 Adler's remains were cremated at Warriston Crematorium in Edinburgh, but the ashes were never claimed.
 In 2007, his ashes were rediscovered in a casket at Warriston Crematorium and returned to Vienna for burial in 2011.